late-coder-2022/finalCapstone/README.md

 # Project Name: ebookstore

-### This project creates a SQLite3 database and provides functions for the book clerks to add, update, delete and search books
+### Project Description: This project creates a SQLite3 database and provides functions for the book clerks to add, update, delete and search books

 Table of contents
 =================